 - Your college Dual Credit advisor will register you for Dual Credit classes.
 They will also follow up with your high school counselor to confirm you have been registered or to address any other concerns.

-*Contact your campus' Dual Credit coordinator for more information about scholarships for students attending Dallas County public or private high schools.
+high school counselor Credit coordinator for more information about tuition scholarships for students attending Dallas County public or private high schools.

 Note: If your school is in Texas but outside Dallas County, you will be charged the